This post may include affiliate links. Thank you for your support.

 - Butter: Butter provides a base of rich flavor for sautéing the shrimp and vegetables.
 Make sure you use unsalted butter so you can control the amount of salt in the bisque.

-- Seafood: This recipe calls for shrimp and crab; however, you can use whatever variety or combination of seafood you prefer!
-(See below for more seafood options!)
+- Seafood: This recipe calls for shrimp and crab; however, you can use whatever variety or combination of seafood you prefer.
+(See below for more options.)

-- Vegetables: Green onions, carrots and celery create a base of sweet and savory flavor.
+- Vegetables: Green onions, carrots and celery create a base of aromatic flavor.

 - Flour: ¼ cup of all-purpose flour helps thicken the bisque.